 Stay Updated

-If you want to stay updated about my journey into self-publishing, new writing tips, craft projects, and book releases, sign up in the subscription box in the sidebar on the right hand side of your screen.
+If you want to stay updated about new writing tips, craft projects, and book releases, sign up in the subscription box in the sidebar on the right hand side of your screen.
 I look forward to sharing my latest news with you!